berkcebi/zeplin-json-extension/README.md

 ]
 ```

+#### Include referenced styleguides

+Whether to include colors and text styles from referenced styleguides.
+For a project, referenced styleguides include the project's linked styleguide and its parent styleguides.
+For a styleguide, referenced styleguides include the styleguide's parent styleguides.

 ## Development

 Zeplin JSON extension is developed using [zem](https://github.com/zeplin/zem), Zeplin Extension Manager. zem is a command line tool that lets you quickly create and test extensions.